 This was the thirteenth in the series of Solar-Terrestrial Physics Symposia organized by SCOSTEP and held approximately every four years.
 In 2013, the Climate and Weather in the Sun-Earth System (CAWSES) program ended, and the new program known as the Variability of the Sun and Its Terrestrial Impact (VarSITI) started.
 The underlying theme of SCOSTEP scientific programs is the way the Sun affects Earth over various time scales.
 The VarSITI program expands the solar terrestrial physics to a broader context to star-planet interaction, which might further our scientific understanding of the Sun-Earth connection.

 This October, 2014 symposium, known as STP13 for short, highlighted results obtained during the CAWSES program and the new results from the VarSITI program.
-For more details, please visit the 13th Quadrennial Solar-Terrestrial Symposium website.
+STP13 invited talks and presentations can be found online on the SCOSTEP website.